emerald-dao/beginner-cadence-course/chapter4/day3/README.md

 ## Conclusion

+Collections are not just for NFTs.
+You will see the concept of a Collection being used eeeeverrryyywhere in the Flow ecosystem.
+If you ever want users to store a resource, but they may have multiple of that resource, you will almost always use a Collection to wrap around them so you can store them all in one place.
+It's a very important concept to understand.

-Give yourself a round of applause.
+And with that, give yourself a round of applause.
 You implemented a functioning NFT contract!
 And even more important: You actually implemented a REAL CONTRACT.
 You're getting good, my friend!
 Heck, you may catch up to me soon.
 Just kidding, that's not possible.
 I'm so much better than you.

 ## Quests